thnkim/LargeEmbedding/README.md

 Currently, we have two partitioning options:
 1. LUT will be evenly partitioned into pages of which size is [*page_size*], simply distributed into [*num_devices*] GPUs.
 Simply, *page[i]* will be on the device *i % num_devices*.
 2. LUT will be evenly partitioned into pages of which size is [*page_size*].
-But each page can be distributed into specified device or devices.
-See examples below.
+But each page can be distributed into specified device or devices (see examples below).
+You can map page[i] to device_list[i], which can be an integer (device-id) or a tuple (device-ids).
+If a tuple is specified for page[i], it will be wrapped by torch.nn.DataParallel, but its efficiency has not been tested yet.
+In my case, to use 8 GPUs, it seemed partitioning 10M words of LUT into 8 pages each of which size is 1.25M words was faster than mirroring 10M words of LUTs on 8 GPUs and doing data-parallelizing, at least for the training.

+Note: I have not tried Pytorch's new sparse operation for this case yet.

 # How to use
 ```python